cycfi/q/docs/api.md

 ## Q-Functions

-In the electronics music world, there's the notion of *processors* and *synthesizers*, the definitions of which are somewhat overlapping and differs only on one specific point: that processors take in one or more input value(s) and produces one or more output value(s), whereas a synthesizer does not take in any inputs at all.
+In the world of electronic music, there are *processors* and *synthesizers*, the definitions of which are somewhat overlapping and differ only on one specific point: that processors take in one or more input value(s) and produces one or more output value(s), whereas a synthesizer does not take in any inputs at all.
 Here' we'll just call both *processors* and *synthesizers*, *q-functions*.

-*q-functions* are simply function objects, the basic building blocks that can be composed to form more complex functions.
-A function object can have zero or more input values and produces one or more output values (typically just one, but in certain cases, more than one output values may be returned in the form of C+++ tuples).
+*q-functions* are simply C++ function objects, the basic building blocks that can be composed to form more complex functions.
+A function object can have zero or more input values and produces one or more output values (typically just one, but in certain cases, more than one output values may be returned in the form of C++ tuples).

-Syntactically, you call these just like any other function like so for a single input function:
+Syntactically, you use these just like any other function.
+So, for instance, for a single input function:

 ```c++
    float r = f(s);